Denito37/Denito37/README.md

   - Reading graphic novels
 - 🧐 I’m currently learning:
   - Use of Apis in projects
-  - advance position of images in CSS
+  - advance positioning of images in CSS
   - Color Theory